NathanGuilhot/VNES-Raylib/README.md

   - Load their images automatically from a given prefix
 - Flags and conditional jump (only with unsigned integer)
 - Move, hide and change expression of characters in script
+- Basic Save/Load system

 ## ▲Planned

 - Complete UI rewrite
-- Generic Save/Load system
-- Background *(yes we still don't have that)*
+- Background *(yes, we still don't have that)*
 - Draw images freely on screen
 - Music and sound system